TheRightQuestion/IntroAssignments/Lesson01/README.md

 ```

 * Create a new repl where you can try running some of the problems you wrote.
 Did it produce the same answers as you did on paper?
-* Share your links with others and try to compare variable names and types to understand different perspectives.
+* Share your links with others and compare variable names and types to understand different perspectives.

 **And remember, everything you need to answer your questions is out there, you just have to ask the right way.**